FinalbossTom/Niko-Discordbot/README.md

 # A Discord bot built from scratch, using Discord.js

+The developement for this bot has been stopped.
+I'm currently working on a more up-to-date version with the same features, as the current codebase is simply not extendable.

 (You are not able to simply clone this repo and start the bot.
 There are a bunch of parts missing, that i am not able to upload.)

 This is a Bot for the VoIP app "Discord", i built it from ground up myself, in order to learn Javascript and Node.js